Author Note: There is one Original Character in this - Flintoff - but he has one minor part in one scene only.

 Harry had been dodging Slytherins for what felt like hours as he waited in the torchlit dungeon corridor.
 The things he did for his friends.
 He had caved into Ron's pleas, but he wasn't the only one eager to know whether the rumours were true.
 Nearly the whole school was buzzing with the idea of Snape leaving.

-Making sure the Invisibility Cloak was still securely round him, Harry pressed back into the wall opposite Snape's office as a few people passed.
-The jagged stone dug into his spine.
-He checked his breathing underneath the Cloak – just as someone nearly lurched right into him.
-More Slytherins comparing hexes as they went by.
-Harry was amazed the school's infirmary wasn't clogged up with them every day, if this was their idea of downtime.
-He jerked forward as an itching jinx glanced off the wall.
-It bounced away, hit one of the group, and they roared with laughter as their friend scrambled to reach around his back.
-'Four to me!' one shouted, and they jostled him, the boy twisting and scratching at his robes and yelling obscenities, as they rolled off in the direction of their common room.
+Another gang swaggered by.
+Making sure the Invisibility Cloak was securely round him, he pressed back against the wall opposite Snape's office.
+A jagged stone dug into his spine.
+He checked himself from choking out a curse – just as a boy nearly lurched right into him.
+That one had been close.
+Did all the Slytherins compare hexes everywhere they went?
+If this was their idea of downtime, it was amazing the school's infirmary wasn't clogged up with them every day.
+He jerked forward as an itching jinx bounced off the wall next to him.
+It hit one in the back, and they roared with laughter as their friend scrambled to reach around.
+'Four to me!' another shouted, and they jostled him, the boy twisting and scratching at his robes and yelling obscenities as they rolled off in the direction of their common room.

-'Let me make one thing clear, Lupin, I am not your friend now,' Snape boomed as he unlocked his office with a flick of the wand.
+'Let me make one thing clear, Lupin, I am not your friend now,' Snape's voice boomed as he unlocked his office with a flick of the wand.
 'And I never was,' he said, flinging the door open and striding in.

 Lupin stayed in the corridor looking in as though to enter would be entering a battleground unarmed.
 Harry eyed the distance he was giving the room, inviting him to take the chance Lupin was reluctant to.
 He couldn't do it, could he?
 Why not?
 He glanced in.
 It would be stupid to listen at the door, he thought as he looked back at Lupin wavering, and end up with only garbled words for his hour of dancing around Slytherins.
 At the very least it might be less bone-achingly cold and damp in there, and not as prone to passing hexes.
 His legs were restless, wanting to move – and then Lupin made the decision for him.
 He turned his hesitance toward the stairs, just for a moment.
 But it was long enough.
 Harry edged sideways, slipped around the doorway, and staked his life on the tall glass-fronted cabinet that looked down the room.
 His heart knocked on the unmoved wood.